0xd4y/Notes/Active Directory/CRTP/README.md

 ## Kerberos Delegation

 - delegation allows reuse of credentials to access resources hosted on a different server
+- delegation on DC is not blocked by default

 Suppose a user wants to access a web server: